Prasad-Chaudhari/NPTEL1/README.txt

 -> Install pyautogui on the system using pip install.
 -> Open mozilla in private browsering.
 -> Open "http://groups.google.com/a/nptel.iitm.ac.in/" .
--> Open signin Page.
+-> Open Signin Page.
 -> Run python traverse.py in the console/terminal .
 -> Complete the next 2 steps within 10sec.
--> Change to mozilla browser page.
+   -> Switch to mozilla browser.
    -> focus on the Signin email field.
 -> Wait until the WHOLE process is complete.